Centrochelys sulcata (African Spurred Tortoise)

 We currently have 3 Reticulated fantastica in a 12x12x18 Exo Terra tank on our rack.
 Though we still haven't heard calling or seen any courting, we're still hoping for a pair!

-We currently have 3 juvenile vanzos in a beautiful new 12x12x18 Zoomed tank.
-They are still too young to sex, so we're just waiting!
+We currently have 3 vanzos in a beautiful new 12x12x18 Zoomed tank.
+We know 1 is male, and are hoping for a pair!

 Correlophus ciliatus (Crested Gecko)